J. Peterman Company: 2015–present

-On April 11, 2016, the company launched a Kickstarter campaign to raise money for new product development such as the “Urban Sombrero” from Seinfeld.
+On April 11, 2016, the company launched a Kickstarter campaign to raise money for new product development such as the "Urban Sombrero" from Seinfeld.

 In May 2017, the J. Peterman Company planned to open a brick-and-mortar store in Blue Ash, Ohio.
 Rather than a retail store, it would serve as the warehouse for the company.
 It was set to open on May 13, 2017.
 The Smithsonian asked the J. Peterman Company to develop a collection of branded apparel in November 2017.
 The retail company would create pieces inspired by the historical resources at the museum.

 In 2018, the company had 50 full-time employees and brought in a little under $30 million in sales.
 There were only 20 employees that answered telephone calls, in contrast to 300 employees back when the phone was the primary sale medium.

+In 2023 filings made as the company prepared to go public, J. Peterman reported net losses of $3.6 million in 2021 and $5.7 million in 2022 and stated that it expected to continue incurring significant losses.
+The company ultimately did not go public.
+In August 2026, the Ohio Attorney General filed a lawsuit against the company, also known as J.P.
+Outfitters, alleging that it had failed to deliver customer orders, provide refunds for canceled orders or returned merchandise, and respond to customers.
+The Attorney General stated that the company's retail business was "no longer in operation."
+In September 2026, Retail Dive reported that the J. Peterman and Territory Ahead websites had stopped accepting orders and that the companies' listed corporate and customer service telephone numbers had been disconnected.

 Marketing

 In April 2016, the J. Peterman Company began a crowdfunding campaign to raise $500,000 in 40 days.
-The campaign offered different levels of participation, which includes pledging money for an Otavalo shirt, limited edition silk/cashmere turtleneck, limited edition Mod Flapper dress, the Urban Sombrero (inspired by the hat on “Seinfeld”), full kilt outfit, and a trip with John Peterman.
+The campaign offered different levels of participation, which includes pledging money for an Otavalo shirt, limited edition silk/cashmere turtleneck, limited edition Mod Flapper dress, the Urban Sombrero (inspired by the hat on "Seinfeld"), full kilt outfit, and a trip with John Peterman.
 The self-funding credit line would help the company avoid dependency on a bank credit line, which was a problem when the company first began.
 It also allows customers to interact in the creative process in producing products for the catalog.

 In 2018, the J. Peterman Company hired French West Vaughan, a public relations and advertising firm, to help with brand development.
 The J. Peterman company has also begun to feature on-model photography on its website.